yyleetcod/leetcode/Linked List/141 Linked List Cycle.md

 **Solution**

 1.Hash Table
--   Time complexity :  $O(n)$.
+-   Time complexity :   $O(n)$ .
 We visit each of the  nn  elements in the list at most once.
 Adding a node to the hash table costs only  $O(1)$ time.

 -   Space complexity:  $O(n)$.
 The space depends on the number of elements added to the hash table, which contains at most  $n$  elements.